 Suggestions to facilitate effective practicing:

 o Maintain a practice time at a daily minimum approved by the instructor.

 o Give practice time the same priority as homework.

 o Schedule practice at a regular time every day.
 Set an alarm if needed!

 o When desired or necessary, break practicing into smaller sessions to help maintain concentration and physical health.
 Playing an instrument is a physical as well as mental and emotional process.
 At no time should a student attempt to play through pain, as pain only signifies an incorrect use of muscles.
 Any pain can turn into a permanent injury if improperly cared for.
-Please discuss with the instructor any experienced while practicing and the instructor will help remedy playing technique to correct the cause of this discomfort.
+Please discuss with the instructor any pain experienced while practicing and the instructor will help diagnose and remedy the playing technique to correct the cause of this discomfort.

 o When practicing, avoid distractions such as television, pets, visitors, phones, or interruptions for chores.

 Recitals and Performances

-Studio Music Library
+Studio Lending Library

-2018-2019 Lesson Schedule
+2022-2023 Lesson Schedule

-2018-2019 Semester Breakdown
+2022-2023 Semester Breakdown

 Scheduling of Lessons and Punctuality

-Tuition and Payment
+Private Lesson Tuition and Payment

 The tuition rates are determined based on a calendar of 42 weekly private lessons.

-30 Minute Lessons (Beginning Students)
+30-Minute Lessons (Beginning Students)

-45 Minute Lessons (Intermediate Students)
+45-Minute Lessons (Intermediate Students)

-12 equal monthly payments- $105 due by the 10th of each month
+12 equal monthly payments- $131.25 due no later than the 10th of each month

-60 Minute Lessons (Advanced Students)
+60-Minute Lessons (Advanced Students)

 Additional lessons beyond the 42 lessons included in the calculated monthly tuition may be purchased individually and payment should be brought to the instructor at the beginning of each additional lesson:

-o 30 Minute Lessons- $20
+o 30 Minute Lessons- $25

-o 45 Minute Lessons- $30
+o 45 Minute Lessons- $37.50

-o 60 Minute Lessons- $40
+o 60 Minute Lessons- $50

-Acceptable payment options: Tuition may be paid with cash, check, or via bank draft or credit card through Stripe.
-Checks may be made payable to: Musical Moments Studio, LLC.
+Acceptable payment options: Tuition may be paid with cash, check, or via bank draft or credit card through the studio’s online payment processor.

 If the teacher must cancel a lesson, the teacher will offer to reschedule the student’s lesson when possible, either at a different time that week or during one of the makeup weeks at the end of each semester.

-All regular lessons must be made up by the end of the summer term (August 11th, 2019).
+All regular lessons must be made up by the end of the summer term (August 12th, 2022).
 Lessons not made up by the end of the summer term will be forfeited.

 Proper Grooming and Dress:

 o Keep fingernails short, as long nails impede good hand position.

 o Keep hands clean and germ-free out of respect for the other students using the piano; washing hands before the lesson is recommended.

 Proper Studio Use:

 o Remember to hang your coat up and remove boots/shoes at the door.

 o Parents and younger siblings are welcome, but please ensure that the studio environment is kept clean, quiet, and free of distractions.

 o No food or drink is permitted inside the studio, excluding water.

 Involvement of Parents or Guardians

 o The adult’s most important role is to listen to the student with encouragement and enthusiasm.

 o Parents or guardians should provide a well-maintained instrument, all necessary books or practice equipment, and a quiet place to practice free from distraction.

 o Parents are encouraged to attend lessons with students under the age of ten (10) years old.

 o The parent’s or guardian’s responsibilities include bringing the student to lessons on time and picking them up on time.

 Withdrawal or Dismissal

 o Inappropriate behavior toward the teacher on the part of the student or parent.
 This includes violent out lashings, swearing, defamation of character, unacceptable advances, or any other disrespectful behavior.

 o Failure to pay monthly tuition in full.

 o Failure to pay monthly tuition on time.

 o Failure to attend lessons or provide notice of absences.

 o Failure to practice an acceptable amount.

 The teacher can be contacted via email, phone call, or text message.
-Please refrain from texting or calling the instructor between the hours of 8pm and 8am.
+Please refrain from texting or calling the instructor between the hours of 8:30 pm and 8:00 am.